 The National Water Mission was launched in 2011.
 With the per capita availability of water-reducing every year, reducing groundwater tables, prolonged droughts, floods due to excess rains; water conservation and storage is a cause of very significant concerns for every nation.
 This topic would be of importance in the IAS Exam for both Prelims and Mains.

-Context for UPSC Prelims 2021: The winners of National Water Awards 2020 will be soon be updated as the department of water resources has launched the 3rd National Water Awards on 10th December 2020.
+Context for UPSC Prelims 2022: The winners of the National Water Awards 2020 will be soon be updated as the department of water resources has launched the 3rd National Water Awards on 10th December 2020.

 For more details on Governments actions to protect the environment, candidates can go through the other missions of NAPCC formulated by the Government.

 |Candidates can find more articles related to the various schemes launched by the Government of India by visiting the Government Schemes page now!!